SHSharkar/GPT-Instructions/filament_docs_v3.md

 > If you're just creating a simple custom component to use once, you could instead use a [view component](#view-components) to render any custom Blade file.

-To create a custom column class and view, you may use the following command:
+To create a custom component class and view, you may use the following command:

 ```bash
 php artisan make:form-layout Wizard